-Originally set to commence their in-person engagement strategy in early 2020, Shape Urban had organised an array of focus groups workshops with existing business, boating, retail, tourism, food and beverage operators and agency stakeholders.
+Originally set to commence their in-person engagement strategy in early 2020, Shape Urban had organized an array of focus groups workshops with existing business, boating, retail, tourism, food and beverage operators and agency stakeholders.
 With the COVID-19 pandemic halting all in-person community connections, Shape Urban was able to emulate their face-to-face engagement approach through Social Pinpoint’s platform within hours.

 Due to the spatial planning underpinning the core of the project, Social Pinpoint’s Interactive Map provided specific Master Plan options that enabled stakeholders to drop pins with comments and suggestions on exactly where they would like to see improvements.
 The Interactive Map also integrated into various Social Pinpoint Surveys, project background information, and any frequently asked questions.

 Shape Urban was able to directly target their key stakeholders with Social Pinpoint.
 As existing business, boating, retail, tourism, food and beverage operators and agency stakeholders were the focus for this project, Shape Urban wanted to only reach these unique stakeholders.
 By emailing out a private link to the Social Pinpoint project, this was easily accomplished.